-Focusing on one symbol you found in Beowulf, write an essay analyzing how that symbol functions in the work and what it reveals about the characters or theme of the work as a whole.
+Focusing on one symbol you found in Beowulf, write an essay analyzing what the symbol is, how that symbol functions in the work, and what its significance reveals about the meaning of the work as a whole.
+Your thesis should specifically state what that meaning is.
 Do not merely summarize the plot.